 Forensic Accounting is a very general term.
-It can be and is often used to describe a wide range of functions or tasks utilized by Certified Public Accountants or other accounting professionals.
+It is often used to describe a wide range of functions or tasks utilized by Certified Public Economists or other accounting professionals.
 With regard to the legal arena, forensic accounting often refers to the process whereby a forensic accountant utilizes investigative accounting skills to identify data and information relevant to the calculation of various forms of economic damages, including lost profits, business destruction, partnership/ownership disputes, etc. In addition to the use of investigative accounting skills, a forensic accountant is also responsible for the synthesis of that data into an opinion that is fully supported by forensic accounting procedures and that meets and usually exceeds applicable discovery requirements.
 Properly utilized forensic accounting procedures engender compliance with Daubert, Frye and other discovery standards in state and federal courts.